renderpci/dedalo/docs/diffusion/diffusion_data_flow.md

 If the working data do not has the translation, publication process will do fallback to the main data lang defined in [DEDALO_DATA_LANG_DEFAULT](../config/config.md#defining-default-data-language) in `./config/config.php` file

-for example if working data has the abstract in English and Español but it is not done in Català, (català is empty) you will get:
+For example if working data has the abstract in English and Español but it is not done in Català, (català is empty) you will get:

 | id | section_id | lang | abstract |
 | --- | --- | --- | --- |